wongcyrus/GeProVis-AI-Screen-Reader/README.md

 4. **Google Cloud Datastore**: This contains three kinds: ApiKey, Caption, and Usage.
    - **ApiKey**: Matches an API key to a User ID.
    - **Caption**: Saves image hash to caption, which is a cache to skip AI calls for the same image.
 To protect piracy, we do not log down any URL.
    - **Usage**: Records usage for each user, including the cost and time.
-Each API key have a daliy cost limit for budget control.
+Each API key have a daily cost limit for budget control.

 ![Architecture of Gemini Pro Vision AI Screen Reader](/images/architecture.jpg)